raagan-u/docs/docs/developers/contracts/HTLCEVM.md

 # Architecture

-The HTLC contract enables atomic swaps across different blockchains.
-It allows an initiator to lock tokens that can only be claimed by a specific redeemer who knows a secret.
-If the redeemer doesn't claim the tokens within a specific timeframe, the initiator can reclaim them.
+The **Hashed timelock contract (HTLC)** is a core component of atomic swaps, enabling secure cross-chain transactions.
+It allows an **initiator** to lock tokens in a contract that can only be claimed by a designated **redeemer** who possesses a cryptographic secret.
+If the redeemer does not claim the tokens within the specified timeframe, the initiator can reclaim them, ensuring no funds are lost.

-Atomic swaps involve two parties creating complementary HTLCs on different blockchains, ensuring that either both transactions succeed or both fail, eliminating counterparty risk.
-For an in-depth walkthrough, [read our docs](https://docs.garden.finance/home/fundamentals/introduction/atomic-swaps).
+In Garden's atomic swaps, two parties—the **user** and the [solver](https://docs.garden.finance/home/fundamentals/introduction/solvers) —each create complementary HTLCs on different blockchains.
+This mechanism guarantees that either both transactions are successfully executed or both are refunded, eliminating counterparty risk.

-## Guarantees and Invariants
+For a deeper understanding of atomic swaps and their role in Garden, read [atomic swaps](https://docs.garden.finance/home/fundamentals/introduction/atomic-swaps).

+## Contract guarantees

 The contract ensures the following guarantees: